 What are my options for handling a restrictive covenant if I’m doing home improvements?

-As above, if you feel a restrictive covenant is unreasonable, you can make an application to the Lands Chamber of the Upper Tribunal to have it modified or discharged however as noted this is can be a costly endeavour.
+As above, if you feel a restrictive covenant is unreasonable, you can make an application to the Lands Chamber of the Upper Tribunal to have it modified or discharged.
+However, as noted, this can be a costly endeavour.

 If a restrictive covenant wasn’t pointed out by my solicitor can I take action and get money back?

-Your solicitor is responsible for highlighting any covenants so if they miss one you are within your rights to complain to the Legal Ombudsman and the solicitor could be forced to pay compensation.
-However, the Ombudsman can only award up to £50,000 and, depending on the covenant breached, you could be much more out of pocket than this.
-In these cases it is worth consulting a private litigator.
+Your solicitor is responsible for highlighting any covenants.
+So, if they miss one, you are within your rights to complain to the Legal Ombudsman and the solicitor could be forced to pay compensation.
+However, the Ombudsman can only award up to £50,000.
+Depending on the covenant breached, you could be much more out of pocket than this.
+In these cases, it is worth consulting a private litigator.